berkaychi/ClimbUpAPI/readme.md

 This API serves as the backend for the following client applications:

-- **ClimbUp iOS App:** The official iOS client for ClimbUp, built with Swift.
+- **ClimbUp iOS App:** The official IOS client for ClimbUp, built with Swift.
 You can find the repository [here](https://github.com/berkkayarslan/ClimbUpIOS).

 ## Getting Started